 Apple patent shows way to text Siri

-Apple appears to have come up with a solution, patenting a way to talk to its virtual assistant via iMessage, sending texts to Siri instead of speaking aloud.
-These texts could include the regular queries people pose from directions to a location, or just simple search requests.
+Apple appears to have come up with a solution, patenting a way to talk to its virtual assistant via iMessage: sending texts to Siri instead of speaking aloud.
+These texts could include the regular queries people pose, such as directions to a location or simple search requests.

 The patent describes the communication as running in a "messaging environment."
 While texting is hardly new, texting a so-called "intelligent automated assistant" (Apple's words, not ours) could be.
 Granted on May 10, the patent wants to expand the ways a user can connect with digital assistants beyond voice—which today is the primary way consumers get information from the technology, including assistants like Cortana and Alexa.